 Stay right at the sign pointing to Coral Pass.
 A few minutes later cross a bridge over Nivella Creek.
 Continue hiking upstream on the east bank of Petain Creek to reach a trail intersection.
 Go left to take the spur trail to Petain Falls.
 It’s perhaps 10 minutes at most to the falls and a worthy side trip.
 In summer, the meadows on route to the falls are filled with wildflowers.

-The route up to the Petain Basin
+The hike to Petain Basin

 To continue to Petain Basin head right at the intersection with Petain Falls and start climbing – for the next 3 km.
 The trail is obvious for most of its length and it’s not very busy.
 Only a small fraction of hikers that visit Petain Falls continue up Petain Basin.